User’s API

 static inline void start(BackendOptions const &backend_options, SignalHandlerOptions const &signal_handler_options)

-Starts the backend thread and initialises a signal handler
+Starts the backend thread and initialises a signal handler.

 Note